 In January 2018, Lt.
 Governor Boyd Rutherford announced the continuation and expansion of Maryland’s successful Apprenticeship Maryland youth apprenticeship program.
-In June 2018, MSDE and DLLR were pleased to announce the implementation of the Apprenticeship Maryland Program (AMP) as a new Career and Technology Education Program of Study.
+In June 2018, MSDE and the Maryland Department of Labor were pleased to announce the implementation of the Apprenticeship Maryland Program (AMP) as a new Career and Technology Education Program of Study.

 The program is now available to students in eight jurisdictions throughout the state.
-Moving forward, members of the Department of Labor, Licensing and Regulation’s Apprenticeship and Training Program and MSDE’s Career and College Readiness team will meet with officials at all 24 of Maryland K-12 public schools systems.
+Moving forward, members of the Maryland Department of Labor’s Apprenticeship and Training Program and MSDE’s Career and College Readiness team will meet with officials at all 24 of Maryland K-12 public schools systems.
 Additional school systems have already expressed interest in joining AMP.